 Who are Blue Letter Loans?

 Blue Letter Loans used to be a registered loan provider in the UK.
 However, they are now in liquidation and is no longer accepting loan applications.
-The company did allow customers to borrow up to £12,000.

 Government cap on loan interest and other charges